Department of Zoology

 The Department of Zoology consists of the following three groups:

-In the Science of Natural History Group, we advance the research of the function and mechanism of animal behavior, classification, systematics and biogeography of vertebrates, and adaptation, speciation and diversity of insects and fish.
+In the Science of Natural History Group, we advance the research of the function and mechanism of animal behavior, classification, systematics and biogeography of terrestrial and freshwater animals, and adaptation, speciation and diversity of insects and fish.

 In the Zoological Science Group, we conduct research to clarify the molecular mechanism of animal development and evolution, determination of the complete genome sequences of basal chordates, and the mechanism of speciation and the restraint of gene-mutation.